Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-DataPrototypeMappingTextTableMapping+ identicalMapping  :Boolean+ mappingDirection  :MappingDirectionEnum«atpVariation»+ bitfieldTextTableMaskFirst  :PositiveInteger [0..1]+ bitfieldTextTableMaskSecond  :PositiveInteger [0..1]SubElementMappingSubElementRefImplementationDataTypeSubElementRefApplicationCompositeDataTypeSubElementRefIdentifiableImplementationDataTypeElement+ arraySizeHandling  :ArraySizeHandlingEnum [0..1]+ arraySizeSemantics  :ArraySizeSemanticsEnum [0..1]«atpVariation»+ arraySize  :PositiveInteger [0..1]DataPrototypeApplicationCompositeElementDataPrototype«atpVariation» Tags:vh.latestBindingTime =preCompileTime«enumeration»MappingDirectionEnum bidirectional firstToSecond secondToFirst+textTableMapping0..2«instanceRef»+applicationCompositeElement1+textTableMapping0..2«atpVariation»+firstElement0..1«atpVariation»+secondElement0..1«atpVariation»+subElement 0..*{ordered}+subElementMapping0..*«instanceRef»+implementationDataTypeElement1Software Component Template
+DataPrototypeMappingTextTableMapping+ identicalMapping  :Boolean+ mappingDirection  :MappingDirectionEnum«atpVariation»+ bitfieldTextTableMaskFirst  :PositiveInteger [0..1]+ bitfieldTextTableMaskSecond  :PositiveInteger [0..1]SubElementMappingSubElementRefImplementationDataTypeSubElementRefApplicationCompositeDataTypeSubElementRefIdentifiableImplementationDataTypeElement+ arraySizeHandling  :ArraySizeHandlingEnum [0..1]+ arraySizeSemantics  :ArraySizeSemanticsEnum [0..1]«atpVariation»+ arraySize  :PositiveInteger [0..1]DataPrototypeApplicationCompositeElementDataPrototype«atpVariation» Tags:vh.latestBindingTime =preCompileTime«enumeration»MappingDirectionEnum bidirectional firstToSecond secondToFirst+textTableMapping0..2«instanceRef»+applicationCompositeElement1+textTableMapping0..2«atpVariation»+firstElement0..1«atpVariation»+secondElement0..1«atpVariation»+subElement 0..*{ordered}+subElementMapping0..*«instanceRef»+implementationDataTypeElement1
-AUTOSAR Release 4.2.2

 a primitive DataPrototype on the required side.
 For this purpose the multiplicity of the firstElement shall be set to 1 and the multiplicity of the secondElement shall